 The King of Tagaung at that time fearing the might of this blacksmith ordered his arrest, but the blacksmith having been warned disappeared into the forest.
-The king in his disappointment resorted to treachery, so he raised the smithy’s beautiful sister to be his queen in order to entice his queens brother back.
+The king in his disappointment resorted to treachery, so he raised the smithy’s beautiful sister to be his queen in order to entice his queen’s brother back.
 He told her that since she was now his queen the smithy was now his brother and that he would make him governor of Tagaung.

-On his return to Tagaung the blacksmith was immediately seized and tied to a Saga tree on the banks of the Irrawaddy.
+On his return to Tagaung, the blacksmith was immediately seized and tied to a Saga tree on the banks of the Irrawaddy.
 The king together with his court and his queen when out one day came upon the scene of the blacksmith tied to a tree, on seeing this the King ordered that he be burnt alive.
-As the queens brother writhed in agony she tore herself away and jumped into the fire; the king who had grown to love his queen tried to pull her back by her long hair to no avail, only her beautiful face was saved and the rest of her body burnt.
-Later she was to be worshiped as one of the Nat spirits along with her brother.
+As the queen’s brother writhed in agony she tore herself away and jumped into the fire; the king who had grown to love his queen tried to pull her back by her long hair to no avail, only her beautiful face was saved and the rest of her body burnt.
+Later she was to be worshipped as one of the Nat spirits along with her brother.
 The queen from then on was referred to as “Golden Face”.
 Both Nat spirits made their home on the Saga tree.

-In their anger the brother and sister killed all the animals and humans who sought shade and rest under the saga tree.
+In their anger, the brother and sister killed all the animals and humans who sought shade and rest under the saga tree.
 On hearing this the King ordered the saga tree to be cut down and thrown into the river.

 Images of the brother and sister were then carved into the tree trunk and covered in gold, they were then placed on golden palanquins attended by the king and carried to Mount Popa.

 The King also ordered that the month be renamed Nat-Taw” or the month of the “Royal Nats”, and fixed the full moon day in this month as the annual festival in honour of the Popa Nats.
-The name of the eighth month of the Burmese year, Tazaung-mon, meaning the month of the “Festival of Lights”.
+The name of the eighth month of the Burmese year, Tazaung-mon, means the month of the “Festival of Lights”.
 Before the renaming of this month to Nat-Taw the Festival had previously been held one month earlier.

-King Anawrahta – emergence of Buddhism coexisting with Nat worship
+King Anawrahta – Emergence of Buddhism coexisting with Nat worship

 Future kings on the throne of Pagan continued the royal patronage of the Maga-Giri spirits and it was established as a national cult.
 When the city of Pagan was built in 849AD, the figures of the brother and sister were carved on the pillars of the main entrance to symbolize that they were the guardian Nats of the city and people.

 The official list of Nats over the centuries from time to time has been dictated by royal authority.
-Due to the fall of the Burmese Kingdom in 1885 under King Bodawpaya an official and final list was drawn up by minister Myawaddi Mingyi U Sa, a renowned Konbaung period poet, playwright, composer of music and statesman.
+Due to the fall of the Burmese Kingdom in 1885 under King Bodawpaya an official and final list was drawn up by minister Myawaddi Mingyi U Sa, a renowned Konbaung period poet, playwright, composer of music, and statesman.
 He served under four kings in a variety of roles and longtime secretary to King Bagyidaw, grandson of King Bodawpaya.